nvitya/vscope/README.md

 # VScope: Multi-Wave Oscilloscope Data Visualiser

 This GUI Application can be used to visualize multiple Waveforms that can contain high amount of samples.
-For the waveform visualization OpenGL drawing is used with strong usage of alpha blending.
-It still works nice when displaying 10 Million sample points.
+OpenGL is used for the waveform visualization with extensive alpha blending.
+It still works nice when displaying 10 Millions of sample points.

 ## Screenshot
 ![VSCope Screenshot](doc/vscope_screenshot.png)